sandylcruz/broken-table/README.md

 ### Create and Login Users

 ![login](https://user-images.githubusercontent.com/60662264/119245734-4a0b2200-bb30-11eb-9261-0a29f9754ec2.gif)
+BrokenTable features back and front end user authentication using Rails, Active Record, and React-Router higher order components.
+Users are able to create an account as well as log into their account.
+Only logged in users are able to create restaurants, make reservations, and leave reviews.
+The users' database was seeded using Faker Ruby.

 ### Create and Search Restaurants

 ![search](https://user-images.githubusercontent.com/60662264/119245737-4ecfd600-bb30-11eb-9f0c-432bee87a49e.gif)
+Google Maps’, TomTom’s, and Resy’s APIs were used to facilitate geolocation based searching to display restaurant map location.
+Resy's API was used to scrape restaurant details, but only provided the coordinates for a given restaurant.
+TomTom's API was used to get restaurant addresses.
+Google Maps' API was used for dragging and dropping the map to search restaurants.
+Rails is connected to AWS S3 for media storage and organization while maintaining content security with AWS IAM.

 ### Make Reservations

 ![new_reservation](https://user-images.githubusercontent.com/60662264/119245741-52635d00-bb30-11eb-9512-7e5d22e267b2.gif)
+Scheduling / booking CRUD is managed by Active Record and PostgreSQL through transactional operations.
+A custom SQL query was utilized to avoid double bookings of restaurants for a given time slot and party size.

 ### Leave Ratings and Reviews

 ![write_review](https://user-images.githubusercontent.com/60662264/119245745-55f6e400-bb30-11eb-9e48-8d1de23223fc.gif)
+Guests are able to leave reviews consisting of a star rating as well as a text description.
+The ratings/reviews were seeded using Faker Ruby.

 ### Favorite Restaurants

 ![fav](https://user-images.githubusercontent.com/60662264/119245750-5a230180-bb30-11eb-81bf-60119ddb42b8.gif)
 ![favorites_show](https://user-images.githubusercontent.com/60662264/119245752-5c855b80-bb30-11eb-9af2-034387aae02e.gif)
+Logged in users are able to favorite / unfavorite restaurants.
+In the user's profile, they are able to see a list of their favorite restaurants.

 ## Future Direction for Project